Input and Output Exercises#

 9-9-9-9-9

-Write a program that prompts the user for a number and a word using three input() functions.
+Write a program that prompts the user for a number and a word using two input() functions.

 Print the given word as many times as the given number.